Help for Caregivers and Familes of Veterans

 However, sometimes VA treatment centers have long waiting lists, aren’t close to your home, or cannot accommodate your needs.
 In those cases, private community care providers can help.

-One such program is the Salute to Recovery program offered at Laguna Treatment Center in Orange County, California.
+One such program is the Veterans program offered at Laguna Treatment Center in Orange County, California.
 This program is designed specifically for Veterans, activity-duty service members, and first responders, with a focus on treating substance abuse and mental health disorders at the same time.

-What’s unique about Salute to Recovery is that many of the staff members are Veterans themselves, who help provide a greater understanding of the stresses and challenges regarding addiction and addiction treatment.
+What’s unique about our Veterans program is that many of the staff members are Veterans themselves, who help provide a greater understanding of the stresses and challenges regarding addiction and addiction treatment.

 FAQs About Caregiving